If you are experiencing a medical emergency please dial 911 immediately

-Cholesterol is an important type of fat (lipid) that is made by the body and is necessary for it to function.
+Cholesterol is an important type of fat (lipid) that is made by the body.
+It is needed for the body to function.
 It also is found in foods that are made from animal products (meat and dairy products).

 Cells need cholesterol to function.
-However, excess cholesterol in the blood builds up in blood vessels and may lead to hardening of the arteries (atherosclerosis), heart disease, and stroke.
-People who have diabetes are at higher risk of developing atherosclerosis.
+But excess cholesterol in the blood builds up in blood vessels and may lead to hardening of the arteries (atherosclerosis), heart disease, and stroke.
+People who have diabetes are at higher risk for atherosclerosis.

 There are two main forms of cholesterol:

 A person's cholesterol level can be checked with a blood test.

 Medical Review: Kathleen Romito, MD - Family Medicine & Robert A. Kloner, MD, PhD - Cardiology & Rakesh K. Pai, MD, FACC - Cardiology, Electrophysiology

 © 1995-2013 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.